LeBron James makes NBA All-Star team for record 20th time, Kevin Durant for 14th time

-LeBron James joined yet another exclusive club, and he’ll have plenty of familiar faces alongside him at this season’s NBA All-Star Game.
+LeBron James joined yet another exclusive club, and he’ll have plenty of familiar faces alongside him at the NBA All-Star Game.

 The East guards are Indiana’s Tyrese Haliburton — who’ll be a starter on his home floor — and Milwaukee's Damian Lillard.

+Ionescu responded on social media: "Let's getttttt it!!
+See ya at the 3 pt line."
+Ionescu posed for a photo imitating Curry's famous lights-out pose while holding her trophy at the WNBA All-Star event and challenged him to a "shoot out."

-The starters are selected through a formula where fan voting counts for 50%, voting by players themselves counts for 25% and voting by a panel of writers and broadcasters who cover the NBA counts for the other 25%.
+The All-Star starters are selected through a formula where fan voting counts for 50%, voting by players themselves counts for 25% and voting by a panel of writers and broadcasters who cover the NBA counts for the other 25%.
+Antetokounmpo was the top overall vote-getter, collecting about 5.4 million from fans.

+“Thanks to the fans, media and most importantly my peers for voting me into my 14th all star game,” Durant wrote on social media.
+“Can’t wait to lock in and hoop with some of the greatest ever in Indy.”

 The reserves, to be announced on Feb.
 1, are chosen in a vote of the league’s head coaches.
 Any additions to the rosters, should a player be unable to participate because of injury or another reason, will be made by Commissioner Adam Silver.

 There are very few players in the U.S. major pro sports to be selected as an All-Star, or its equivalent, in 20 different seasons.
 James is the first to have that distinction in the NBA.
-He joins hockey’s Gordie Howe and a trio of baseball players — Hank Aaron, Willie Mays and Stan Musial — on that list.
+He joins hockey’s Gordie Howe and a trio of baseball players — Hank Aaron, Willie Mays and Stan Musial.

 AP NBA: https://apnews.com/hub/nba